 Use basic state machines and blend trees to create and manage multiple animations

-The Unity real-time engine provides numerous tools and plugins that allow the artist to link the Unity Editor with their modeling or texturing applications of choice.
-Understanding the available options and how to implement them will assist the artist in
+The Unity real-time engine provides numerous tools and plugins that allow the artist to

-- Distinguish between transition-based and layer-based approaches to building state machines.
-(ProArt) - Recognize uses for sub-state machines within an animator controller.
-(ProArt) - Recognize uses for blend trees within an animator controller.
-(ProArt)
+- Distinguish between transition-based and layer-based approaches to building state machines. - Identify approaches to working with different parameter types for animation state transitions.